-Post Designation

-Chief Executive Head of Paid Service

-Legal Services Manager Monitoring Officer

-Director of Corporate

-Governance(Monitoring

-Officer)

-Director of Corporate Chief Finance Officer
+Post Designation Chief Executive Head of Paid Service Legal Services Manager (Monitoring Officer) Monitoring Officer Director of Corporate Services Chief Finance Officer

-Services

 Such posts will have the functions described in Article 12.02-12.04 below.

 The roles of these posts are underpinned by the fundamental principles of political neutrality and service to the whole Council.